lonycell/grafana.v7/docs/sources/reference/timerange.md

 ### Defining Now

-Grafana offers the ability to override the `now` value on a per dashboard basis.
+ThingSPIN offers the ability to override the `now` value on a per dashboard basis.
 Most commonly, this feature is used to accommodate known delays in data aggregation to avoid null values.

 ### Time zone options
 Starting in version 7.0, you can override the time zone used to display date and time values in a dashboard.